Grevlingkroken/k3s-install/BLANK_README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-I base most of my current projects on Proxmox.
-Proxmox is easy to install and can run fine on relatively outdated hardware.
+I base most of my current projects on Proxmox 7.2.x.
+Proxmox is easy to install and can run fine on relatively outdated hardware, and as it is based on Debian it is rather familiar to me.
-Current installation is using the 7.2.x branch.
-For other releases you might have to tweak some of the instructions to get started with the
-Cloud init part.

 ### Prerequisites